im-varun/sareq/ROADMAP.md

 - Support for output to files (mainly for response bodies)
 - Enhanced error handling and user-friendly error messages
 - Support for creating environment variables and using them in requests
+- Support for downloading SAReq from Scoop and Homebrew package managers

 ## v1.2.0